210726-wvu-net-ext/P0-Ashlie-Nguyen/README.md

 ## Features

-* Search for stores by location, name, or zip code
+* Search for stores by location, name, or store rating
 * Browse reviews by store or by user
 * Create reviews
 * Create user accounts